(212) 514-5100 Available 24/7

 Home » Wrongful Death » A Guide to Filing a Wrongful Death Claim

-a guide to file a wrongful death claim
+A guide to file a wrongful death claim

 A guide to filing a wrongful death claim must start with meeting the Statute of Limitations.
 The Statute of Limitations is the time within which a claimant must file their lawsuit or claim.
 If suing a municipal entity, like the City or State of New York, a Notice of Claim or Notice of Intention must be filed immediately.
 Failure to timely file such notices can result in the Court barring any recovery against the City or State.
 A claimant should consult with a lawyer as soon as possible to ensure applicable Statute of Limitations are met.
 A lawsuit must also be filed within the Statute of Limitations.